|Title||Glycated Hemoglobin and All-Cause and Cause-Specific Mortality Among Adults With and Without Diabetes.|

 |Authors||Li, F-R, Zhang, X-R, Zhong, W-F, Li, Z-H, Gao, X, Kraus, VByers, Bin Lv, Y-, Zou, M-C, Chen, G-C, Chen, P-L, Zhang, M-Y, Kur, AKuol Akech, Shi, X-M, Wu, X-B, Mao, C|

-CONTEXT: The patterns of associations between glycated hemoglobin (HbA1c) and mortality are still unclear.
+CONTEXT: The patterns of associations between glycated Hb (HbA1c) and mortality are still unclear.

 OBJECTIVE: To explore the extent to which ranges of HbA1c levels are associated with the risk of mortality among participants with and without diabetes.

-DESIGN: Setting and patients: This was a nationwide, community-based prospective cohort study.
+DESIGN, SETTING, AND PATIENTS: This was a nationwide, community-based prospective cohort study.
 Included were 15,869 participants (median age 64 years) of the Health and Retirement Study, with available HbA1c data and without a history of cancer.
-Cox proportional hazards regression models were used to estimate hazard ratios (HRs) with 95% confidential intervals (95% CIs) for mortality.
+Cox proportional hazards regression models were used to estimate hazard ratios with 95% CIs for mortality.

-RESULTS: A total of 2,133 participants died during a median follow-up of 5.8 years.
+RESULTS: A total of 2133 participants died during a median follow-up of 5.8 years.
 In participants with diabetes, those with an HbA1c level of 6.5% were at the lowest risk of all-cause mortality.
-When HbA1c level was lower than 5.6% or higher than 7.4%, the increased all-cause mortality risk became statistically significant as compared with an HbA1c level of 6.5%.
+When HbA1c level was <5.6% or >7.4%, the increased all-cause mortality risk became statistically significant as compared with an HbA1c level of 6.5%.
 As for participants without diabetes, those with an HbA1c level of 5.4% were at the lowest risk of all-cause mortality.
-When HbA1c level was lower than 5.0%, the increased all-cause mortality risk became statistically significant as compared with an HbA1c level of 5.4%.
+When the HbA1c level was <5.0%, the increased all-cause mortality risk became statistically significant as compared with an HbA1c level of 5.4%.
 However, we did not observe a statistically significant elevated risk of all-cause mortality above an HbA1c level of 5.4%.

-CONCLUSIONS: A U-shaped and a reverse J-shaped association for all-cause mortality were found among participants with and without diabetes.
-The corresponding Optimal ranges for overall survival are predicted to be 5.6-7.4% and 5.0-6.5%, respectively.
+CONCLUSIONS: A U-shaped and reverse J-shaped association for all-cause mortality was found among participants with and without diabetes.
+The corresponding optimal ranges for overall survival are predicted to be 5.6% and 7.4% and 5.0% and 6.5%, respectively.

 |User Guide Notes|